FSFE Timeline - Working for Free Software since 2001

 First Fellowship conference

-Dowiedz się więcejLaunch of the FSFE's Legal Team
+Dowiedz się więcejThe FSFE's Legal Team established

-Established and operating in close collaboration with gpl-violations.org, "FSFE Legal" educates and supports Free Software developers in legal aspects.
+Operating in close collaboration with gpl-violations.org, "FSFE Legal" educates and supports Free Software developers in legal aspects.

 Dowiedz się więcejDRM.info campaign launched

-Under the slogan "Your devices don't trust you", FSFE starts a campaign to inform about the dangers of digital restriction management (DRM).
+Under the slogan "Your devices don't trust you", the FSFE starts a campaign to inform about the dangers of digital restriction management (DRM).

 Dowiedz się więcej2005

-Intervening European Commmission's antitrust lawsuit against Microsoft
+EC's antitrust lawsuit against Microsoft

 Dowiedz się więcejEuropean Parliament votes against Software Patents